Nigeria's Peter Obi wins in Lagos state in presidential election | Politics

 - Nigeria

-Nigerian presidential candidate Peter Obi, whose campaign attracted youths and urban voters fed up with corrupt traditional politics, got the most votes in the commercial hub of Lagos state, which houses Africa's biggest city.
+Nigerian presidential candidate Peter Obi, whose campaign attracted young people and urban voters fed up with corrupt politics, won most votes in the commercial hub of Lagos state, where Africa's biggest city is located.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)